innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** Software design specification

-Begin by recruiting at least one potential device user, the project lead, and an engineer on the project to enumerate all critical tasks and their associated risks in {{ system.task_location }}.[[62366-2:9.2]].
+Begin by recruiting at least one potential device user, the project lead, and an engineer on the project to enumerate all critical tasks and their associated risks in {{ system.task_location }} [[62366-2:9.2]].

 Then, define a scheme for selecting foreseeable hazards associated with {% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %}, and summarize the rationale for this method [[62366-1:5.5]].

-Then, identify known and foreseeable hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %} [[14971:4.3]].{% if system.usability_process.is_used %} Analyze the list of tasks [[62366-2:9.2]]to identify elements of the software that may cause hazards [[62366-1:5.2]]{% endif %}.
+Then, identify known and foreseeable hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %} [[14971:4.3]].{% if system.usability_process %} Analyze the list of tasks [[62366-2:9.2]]to identify elements of the software that may cause hazards [[62366-1:5.2]]{% endif %}.
 It is frequently necessary to consult with a clinical expert to understand and identify hazards in their clinical context.

 Next, identify which software items could cause hazardous situations [[62304:7.1.1 62304:7.3.3.a]], and list them, along with the foreseeable causes [[62304:7.3.3.b]].
 Consider: